Forex Trading Orders

 Notes:

-• Dealings desks cannot guarantee your stop-loss
+• Dealing desks cannot guarantee execution of your stop-loss.

-(3) Take-Profit Order
+(3) Take-Profit Orders

-• A trailing take-profit adjusts the take-profit price at a number of points or a fixed percent above/below the current market price
+• A trailing take-profit adjusts the take-profit price similarly.

 Notes:

-(5) Guaranteed stop-loss orders (GSLO)
+(5) Guaranteed Stop-Loss Orders (GSLO)

-(i) GSLO orders come with a spread premium
+(i) GSLO orders involve a spread premium.

 (6) One-Cancels-the-Other Orders (OCO)